nikumar1206/daily_projects/w2d3/README.md

 ## Discussion

-Today's projects may require a broader review of OOP principles, expecially if student code differs markedly from the solutions.
+Today's projects may require a broader review of OOP principles, especially if student code differs markedly from the solutions.
 Students may want to see a lot in pry.
 Some highlights:

 - The `Code` class has more examples of class methods and a class constant.
 - `Code#[]` and `Code#==` will be their first introduction to writing common methods like these.